Italy's Salvini suffers a setback in bid to topple government quickly | DW | 14.08.2019

 The right-wing League party, the junior coalition partner of the anti-establishment 5-Star Movement, presented a no-confidence motion in the government last week.
 But the Senate rejected the bid to discuss it this week, voting instead to have Prime Minister Giuseppe Conte face the upper chamber on August 22.

 It was not clear whether a no-confidence vote would follow then.
-Conte would have to offer his resignation to President Sergio Mattarella if the no-confidence motion passes — and fresh elections would then have to be held within 45 to 70 days.
+Conte would have to offer his resignation to President Sergio Mattarella if a no-confidence motion passed — and fresh elections would then have to be held within 45 to 70 days.

-But his coalition partner, Conte's 5-Star Movement is considering teaming up with the opposition center-left Democrats of former Prime Minister Matteo Renzi to form a new government and avoid an election four years ahead of schedule.
+But his coalition partner, the 5-Star Movement, is considering teaming up with the opposition center-left Democrats of former Prime Minister Matteo Renzi to form a new government and avoid an election four years ahead of schedule.

-Many Democrat lawmakers are against teaming up with Conte's 5-Star Movement, which had opted to for a populist government with the right-wing populist League after elections jusst one year ago.
+Many Democrat lawmakers are against teaming up with 5-Star, which had opted to form a populist government with the right-wing populist League after elections just one year ago.

 But Renzi is pointing to the dire situation of the Italian economy: He wants to see budget cuts before year's end to avoid a recession.